JetBrains/kotlin-web-site/docs/tutorials/command-line.md

 ### Creating and running a first application

 1. Create a simple application in Kotlin that displays Hello, World!.
-Using our favorite editor, we create a new file called *app.kt* with the following
+Using our favorite editor, we create a new file called *hello.kt* with the following

    ``` kotlin
    fun main(args: Array<String>) {